MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/windows-8.md

 ### 1. Starting the MobileFirst Server

-> If a remote server was already setup, skip this step.
+> If a remote server was already set-up, skip this step.

 From a **Terminal** window, navigate to the server's **scripts** folder and run the command: <code>start.bat</code>.